Cliff Ronning: Playing career

 Ronning quickly became a key element on the rapidly improving Canucks.
 In 1992–93, he posted a career-high 29 goals and 85 points.
-On April 15, 1993, in a game against the Los Angeles Kings, he nearly tied Brian Trottier's record for most points in a single period, notching 3 goals and 2 assists in the third (Trottier had six).
+On April 15, 1993, in a game against the Los Angeles Kings, he nearly tied Bryan Trottier's record for most points in a single period, notching 3 goals and 2 assists in the third (Trottier had six).
 The following season, Ronning helped the Canucks on their run to the 1994 Stanley Cup Finals, which they lost in seven games to the New York Rangers.
 He played the seventh game with a broken hand.

 Spending another two seasons in Vancouver, Ronning became a free agent after the 1995–96 season and signed with the Phoenix Coyotes for their first season after moving from Winnipeg.
 Following just over two seasons in Phoenix, Ronning was dealt with Richard Lintner to the Nashville Predators for future considerations.

 As he joined the Predators in their expansion year, he took on a leadership role with the fledgling Predators, who finished second-to-last in their first NHL season.
 In all four seasons with the Predators, Ronning led the team in scoring, twice exceeding 60 points.
 He played an important role in mentoring young players, such as David Legwand.

 At the 2001–02 trade deadline, the Predators sent Ronning to the Los Angeles Kings, who expected him to help them in the playoffs.
 In the off-season, he was traded from Los Angeles to yet another recent expansion team, the Minnesota Wild in their third year.
 Ronning was a veteran presence and still an able scorer, recording 48 points, as the Wild reached the Western Conference Finals before being swept by the Mighty Ducks of Anaheim.

 In 2003–04, Ronning signed with the New York Islanders, mostly playing as a powerplay specialist, recording 24 points in 40 games played.
 As the NHL lockout suspended play, Ronning was inactive the following season.
 When the NHL resumed, Ronning announced his decision to retire on February 15, 2006.
 Cliff Ronning was involved in two of the most notable games of Patrick Roy's career.
 He played against Roy in the 1982 Air Canada Cup midget tournament.
 Ronning's team beat Roy's Sainte-Foy Gouverneurs, and it was the last game of Roy's midget career.
 On April 22, 2003, Ronning played for the Minnesota Wild, and played in Roy's final NHL playoff game.